manvitha2004/WebServer-GoLang/readme.md

-# Simple Go Server for Static Content
+# Web Server using Go for Static Content
 This is a simple Go project that serves static content like HTML, CSS, and JS files.
 It provides a bare-bones foundation for building small web applications without using external frameworks.

 ## Features